 Chuanyuan delights in portraying characters on stage and has performed in numerous opera and scene productions, which include Arsamene (Serse), Orphée (Orphée et Eurydice), Hänsel and Sandmann (Hänsel und Gretel), Nireno (Giulio Cesare), Fidalma (Il matrimonio segreto), and Nerone (L’incoronazione di Poppea).
 However, as a 21st-century singer, Chuanyuan enjoys finding new meanings in rather traditional settings.
 In the spring of 2020, Chuanyuan co-wrote and performed as Mercédès in the premiere of devised opera production Rest in Pieces: In Memory of Opera, directed by internationally famous mezzo-soprano Stephanie Blythe.
 In Rest in Pieces, Chuanyuan and a group of 13 other singers drew from five traditional operas, created a story and platform where those characters find themselves forging a new, self-determined path within the larger-than-life world of opera.

 Since the start of the COVID-19 pandemic, Chuanyuan has felt compelled to be an advocate of underrepresented communities.
 In the 2020-2021 season, Chuanyuan is featured as a guest artist for Fill in the Blank Ensemble, a singer-initiated concert series dedicated to filling in voids within the classical music community, and Vision Possible Charity Concert Series, a fundraising concert marathon to benefit various non-profit charity organizations.
-Meanwhile, Chuanyuan is very excited to be curating and performing in neither here nor there, a recital highlights the Asian/-American experience featuring vocal music by Asian-American composers and poets, set to premiere in November 2020.
-He is working closely with featured composers, including a commission by Filipino-American composer Dante De Silva.
+Meanwhile, Chuanyuan has recently curated and performed in neither here nor there, a recital highlights the Asian/-American experience featuring vocal music by Asian-American composers and poets.
+He worked closely with featured composers, including a world premiere of Where Would I Go? by Filipino-American composer Dante De Silva.